danialbagheri/Timetable/README.md

 * create a virtual environment in the directory - you would need to have root ssh access to your server
 * Read online about how to deploy Flask/Flask restless

+## Wordpress Plugin

+In the new version I have included a simple wordpress plugin written in PHP.
+Please note this Plugin is currently set to use a SQLite database and I will add setting for MySQL in the next update.
+It is great for any one with VPS website but some Shared hosting wont allow you to use SQLite for PHP.